 Chess is a global game played all around the world.
 You can go almost anywhere and meet people who enjoy the game of chess.
 It’s no surprise that many of the words we use in chess are from other languages.

-The game sparks interest into people of all ages and is not subjective to gender, race, income or language.
+The game sparks interest in people of all ages and is not subjective to gender, race, income, or language.
 Even with people of physical disabilities play chess.
 Blind people play chess, homeless people play chess, prisoner inmates play chess, everyone can play chess!

-Statistics show that chess is played roughly by 700 million people around the world, that is almost a 10th of the population.
-This universal approach to chess allows an international communication and comradery often associated with sports.
+Statistics show that chess is played roughly by 700 million people around the world, which is almost a 10th of the population.
+This universal approach to chess allows international communication and comradery often associated with sports.

 7. Chess has Doping Controls